Join the club! Subscribe Here

 Step 1 | Preheat the Oven and Prep Pans

-Preheat oven to 350°F / 177°C (325°F sea level, 163 °C) unless using a dark or glass pan; position the rack in the middle of the oven.
+Preheat the oven to 350°F / 177°C (325°F sea level, 163 °C) unless you are using a dark or glass pan; position the rack in the middle of the oven.
 Spray a 9 x 5-inch loaf pan with non-stick spray and dust with flour.
-Or spray, then line with parchment (at least the bottom of the pan) for easy removal.
-May also butter pan.
+You can also spray and then line the pan with parchment (at least the bottom of the pan) for easy removal.
+You may also butter the pan.

 Mash bananas in a small bowl and set aside.